PlanQK/planqk-platform-docs/src/tutorials/tutorial-meter-external-service.md

 2. Enter a name for your service.
 3. Under `Service Type` select `External Service`.
 4. Enter the URL of your service.
-7. Add the API specification for your service.
+7. Add the [API specification](https://raw.githubusercontent.com/PlanQK/planqk-platform-samples/master/python/external-service-sample/api-spec.yaml) for your service.
+Use right click 'save as' to download.
 8. Finally, click on `Create Service`.

 ## Create a pay-per-use pricing plan for your service